A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Summary

 \section{Summary}

 We presented new ALMA linescans of a large sample of DSFGs in the GOODS-S field.
-This sample is flux-complete and unbiased above $\falma=2.25$~mJy, and it benefits from a wealth of deep multiwavelength observations and other spectroscopy. \begin{itemize} \item We used the ALMA data to obtain or confirm 20 spec-zs between $2\lesssim z\lesssim4$, primarily at the bright end ($\falma = 3$--9~mJy) of our sample.
+This sample is {nearly flux-complete} and unbiased above $\falma=2.25$~mJy, and it benefits from a wealth of deep multiwavelength observations and other spectroscopy. \begin{itemize} \item We used the ALMA data to {obtain or confirm 26 spec-zs (15 secure, 11 tentative) between $2\lesssim z\lesssim4$}, primarily at the bright end ($\falma = 3$--9~mJy) of our sample. {We estimate that at least $\sim$80\% of the tentative spec-zs are correct.}

-\item Combining these redshifts with others from the literature, we obtained the highest spec-z completeness for an unbiased, $\falma\gtrsim2$~mJy flux-limited ALMA survey to date: In total, our sample is now 69\% spectroscopically complete, while above $\falma = 2.5$~mJy, the secure (tentative) spectroscopic completeness is 72\% (97\%).
+\item Combining these redshifts (including tentative spec-zs) with others from the literature, our sample is now 72\% spectroscopically complete, while above $\falma=2.5$~mJy, it is as high as 97\% complete.

-\item We found that nearly all DSFGs targeted with JWST/NIRSpec had successful spec-z identifications.
-However, the total JWST spectroscopic coverage is just $\sim$30\%, with no apparent variation with redshift, NIR magnitude, or submillimeter flux.

-\item We used the spec-zs to test several photo-z codes and photometric ranges for our sample.
-All the photo-z methods that we tested had outlier fractions ($|\Delta z|/(1 + z_{\rm spec}) > 0.15$) greater than 20\%, including those using multi-band JWST data.
+\item We used this high spectroscopic completeness to test several photo-z codes on our sample.
+All photo-z methods had outlier fractions ($|\Delta z|/(1 + z_{\rm spec}) > 0.15$) greater than 20\%, including those using multi-band JWST data.
 While FIR-based photo-zs were not as accurate as those based on optical/NIR data, including the FIR data helped to limit high-redshift misidentifications and to reduce the overall outlier fraction.

-\item Our results are consistent with $\lesssim10$\% of $\falma\geq2.25$~mJy DSFGs lying at $z>4$ and $\lesssim2$\% lying at $z>5$.
+\item Our results are consistent with $\lesssim6$\% of $\falma\geq2.25$~mJy DSFGs lying at $z>4$ and $\lesssim1$\% lying at $z>5$.
 These fractions do not account for cosmic variance but they are not biased by incompleteness.
-Most of the photo-z methods tended to overestimate the number of DSFGs at $z>4$--5. \end{itemize}
+Most of the photo-z methods tended to overestimate the number of DSFGs at $z>4$--5.

+\item We found that nearly all DSFGs targeted with JWST/NIRSpec had successful spec-z identifications.
+However, the total JWST spectroscopic coverage is just 29\%, with no apparent variation with redshift, NIR magnitude, or submillimeter flux. \end{itemize}